oxtobyd/Kanban_ToDo_iOS/README-iOS.md

 Replace the icon files in `ios/App/App/Assets.xcassets/AppIcon.appiconset/`

 ### App Name
-Update in `capacitor.config.json` and rebuild
+Currently set to "ToDo Kanban" in `capacitor.config.json` and `Info.plist`

 ### Bundle ID
+Currently set to `com.fynesystems.kanbantodo`:
-1. Update in `capacitor.config.json`
+1. Update in `capacitor.config.json` if needed
-2. Update in Xcode project settings
+2. Update in Xcode project settings if needed
-3. Update in `App.entitlements`
+3. Update in `App.entitlements` if needed
 4. Sync with `npm run cap:sync`

 ## Troubleshooting